frc-862/PitCartManager/README.md

 * Power Supply for Raspberry Pi
 ## Language
 This repository is developed in Vanilla JS, HTML, and ran via NodeJS
+## Starting
+There are npm scripts to run the app, but one must first make sure that NodeJS is installed and that all of the appropriate packages are installed...
+1. Run `npm i` in the downloaded directory
+2. Run `npm start` to launch the application instance
+3. Traverse in Chromium / Chrome to `localhost:3000` to get to the schedule (or `localhost:3000/tech.html` to get to the tech screen)